-Cryptocurrency does not exist in physical form and does not have a jointly recognized legal value; it can be exchanged peer-to-peer between two holders and conversion into current currency is not always admissible (currency closed in place of the bidirectional or convertible currency).
+Cryptocurrency does not exist in physical form and does not have a jointly recognized legal value; it can be exchanged peer-to-peer between two holders.
+Conversion into current currency is not always admissible (currency closed in place of the bidirectional or convertible currency).

 The creation of cryptocurrency is free and takes place through an Initial Public Offering (IPO).
-The cryptocurrency is obtained by the buyer through a consideration with legal tender status, the offer is launched by a node and is regulated and implemented by means of a distributed ledger.
+The buyer obtains the cryptocurrency through a consideration with legal tender status, the offer is launched by a node and is regulated and implemented by means of a distributed ledger.

 Once acquired, it can be exchanged on the platforms until the final conversion into a current currency.
-The main advantages of the virtual system are given by the almost instantaneous exchange capacity.
+The almost instantaneous exchange capacity gives the main advantages of the virtual system.

 Disadvantages of Cryptocurrencies from a Regulators Point of View

-The growing diffusion in the financial markets of the cryptocurrency has generated the need for the FATF to adequately mitigate the ML / TF risks associated with virtual products and service providers or VASPs (IT platforms through which these products are offered/exchanged).
+The growing diffusion in the cryptocurrency's financial markets has generated the FATF's need to adequately mitigate the ML / TF risks associated with virtual products and service providers or VASPs (IT platforms through which these products are offered/exchanged).

 AML Regulations For Cryptocurrencies

 The FATF has been working since 2018 to define precise international standards shared between the Member States to standardize the regulations at the international level and reduce possible cases of opportunism at the individual country level.